vmware/terraform-provider-nsxt/website/docs/r/cluster_virtual_ip.html.markdown

 The following arguments are supported:

 * `force` - (Optional) A flag to determine if need to ignore duplicate address detection and DNS lookup validation check.
 Value can be `true` or `false`.
 Default value is `false`.
+This argument is supported for NSX 4.0.0 and above.
 * `ip_address` - (Optional) Virtual IP Address of the cluster.
 Must be in the same subnet as the manager nodes.
 Default value is `0.0.0.0`.
 * `ipv6_address` - (Optional) Virtual IPv6 Address of the cluster.
 To set ipv6 virtual IP address, IPv6 interface needs to be configured on manager nodes.
 Default value is `::`.
+This argument is supported for NSX 4.0.0 and above.

 ## Importing